theandyb/phasing_clean/README.md

 # Phasing Algorithm Evaluation with Synthetic Diploids

-This repository is an accompaniment to the paper "SUGAR TEA COFFEE FOR FREE"
+This repository is an accompaniment to the paper ""

 ## Data included in this repository